Problems with Digesting Fat After Weight-Loss Surgery

 You'll need to take these supplements for the rest of your life.
 You will also need

-to be tested regularly by your healthcare provider to prevent complications.
-Your
+to be tested regularly by your healthcare provider to check your nutrition and vitamin

 Remember that fat malabsorption is the reason you lose weight after the surgery.
 But